killergerbah/asbplayer/README.md

 #### One-click mining flow

-The asbplayer website can be setup to support one-click mining workflows by integrating with other tools via its [WebSocket interface](#websocket-interface) and a locally-running proxy that intercepts AnkiConnect traffic.
+asbplayer can be setup to support one-click mining workflows by integrating with other tools via its [WebSocket interface](#websocket-interface) and a locally-running proxy that intercepts AnkiConnect traffic.
 Below are steps to set up such a workflow using Yomitan:

 1. Install [Go](https://go.dev/doc/install).
 2. Clone this repository and start the AnkiConnect proxy server: